Experts in Excellence

 to learn about Canada's leadership in sectors including technology, agribusiness, natural resources and more.

-Home to Canada’s Digital Technology Supercluster, Vancouver is also the second-largest VR/AR ecosystem in the world, with more than 300 companies working in this space.
+Home to Canada’s Digital Technology Supercluster — an industry network bringing together businesses, academia, community and government agencies to solve challenges facing the sector — Vancouver is also the second-largest VR/AR ecosystem in the world, with hundreds of companies working in this space.

-Some of Canada’s best post-secondary schools for AI and software development are in Vancouver, such as University of British Columbia — ranked the No. 2 tech school in the country and holding 50 Canadian research chairs within the tech industry.
-Developer boot camps like Lighthouse Labs, BrainStation, RED Academy and CodeCore offer specialized technical and design training to some of the world’s brightest minds.
+Some of Canada’s best post-secondary schools for AI and software development are in Vancouver, such as University of British Columbia — ranked one of the top technology schools in the country.
+Developer boot camps like Lighthouse Labs, BrainStation and CodeCore offer specialized technical and design training to some of the world’s brightest minds.